We’re effective, & much loved for it, whilst successfully improving the social economy.

 We’re closer to internal recruitment people than external recruitment consultants.
 You can trust us to deliver.
 We’re reliable, good at what we do and we have a 98% successful placement rate.
 We help people make changes to their lives, help them break bad employment cycles and get into work that’s right for them.
 We’re delivering on something which is beneficial to everyone and socially responsible.

-NICK MURRAY, Marketing Lead
+NICK MURRAY, Marketing & Communications Lead

 JOY LEWIS, Chief Executive and Board Member

-TIM STREET, Internship Manager
+TIM STREET, Operations Manager

 Nick joined Adopt an Intern in February 2017 as Marketing & Communications Lead.